pebble/qemu/README.md

         Enable logging to view the CPU state during execution and the ARM instructions which are being executed.
 I believe --enable-debug must be used for this to work.
-        By default, you can find the output in /tmp/qemu.log:

 Useful make commands when rebuilding: